-The FMFIA and its implementing guidance, OMB Circular A-123, Management's Responsibility for Internal Control, require that I evaluate and annually report the results of my evaluation regarding the internal and financial management controls in place at the Udall Foundation.

-I am pleased to report that management controls in effect from October 1, 2022, through September 30, 2023, provide reasonable assurance that the Udall Foundation is meeting the objectives of the FMFIA.
+The FMFIA and its implementing guidance, OMB Circular A-123, Management's Responsibility for Internal Control, require that I annually evaluate the internal controls in place at the Udall Foundation and report the results of my evaluation.
+Based on that evaluation, I can provide reasonable assurance that the Udall Foundation's internal controls over operations, risk management, financial reporting, and compliance were operating effectively over the period October 1, 2023, through September 30, 2024, and that the Udall Foundation is meeting the objectives of the FMFIA.
 In general: